Skip to Content

 Referring to ships as ‘she’ isn’t the only way that ships are gendered.

-The majority of cruise lines will have sister ships which make up what is called a class.
+The majority of cruise lines will have sister ships, which make up what is called a class of ship.

 • Freedom Class: Freedom of The Seas, Independence of The Seas, Liberty of The Seas.